Gloucester Road Primary School

 • Discovery: Multisensory learning can help learners discover their learning style and the techniques that work best for them.

-Play in The Base
+Play in Leopards

 Play is crucial for developing children’s communication and language skills, as well as supporting their learning and wellbeing.